coredds/godateparser/QUICKSTART.md

 ## Next Steps

-- Read the full [README.md](README.md) for complete documentation and Spanish examples
+- Read the full [README.md](README.md) for complete documentation
+- Explore production examples in the `examples/` directory:
+  - Web scraping integration
+  - Log parsing
+  - REST API server
+  - CLI tool
+- Review [LANGUAGE_EXAMPLES.md](LANGUAGE_EXAMPLES.md) for all 10 supported languages
 - Check the `translations/` package to see how language support is implemented
-- Review [CHANGELOG.md](CHANGELOG.md) for v1.3.1 Portuguese language support and improvements
+- Review [CHANGELOG.md](CHANGELOG.md) for version history and improvements

 ## Getting Help